SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 ## Building a minimal reflective class-based kernel

-The objective of this chapter is to help you to implement step by step the ObjVlisp model explained in the previous chapter.
-ObjVlisp was designed by Pierre Cointe, who got inspired by the kernel of Smalltalk-78.
-It has explicit metaclasses and it is composed of two classes `Object` and `Class`.

-### Objectives

 During the previous chapter, you saw the main points of the ObjVLisp model, now you will implement it.
-The goals of this implementation are to give a concrete understanding of the concepts presented previously.
+The objective of this chapter is to help you to implement step by step the model.
-Here are some of the points you can deeply understand while writing the implementation:

-- What is a possible object structure?
-- What is object allocation and initialization?
-- What is class initialization?
-- What is the semantics of the method lookup?
-- What is a reflective kernel?
-- What are the roles of the classes `Class` and `Object`?
-- What is the role of a metaclass?
+To do so, we offer a skeleton where key methods have been removed and a set of tests that specify the methods that are missing and that you should implement.
+Making the tests pass will guide you during your implementation.

 ### Preparation

-In this section we discuss the setup that you will use, the implementation choices, and the conventions that we will follow during this rest of this book.
+In this section, we discuss the setup that you will use, the implementation choices, and the conventions that we will follow during the rest of this book.

 #### Getting Pharo 11

 You need to download and install Pharo from [http://www.pharo.org/](http://www.pharo.org/).
-You need a virtual machine, and the couple image and changes.
+You need a virtual machine, and a couple image and changes.
 The best way is to use the PharoLauncher that is available at [http://www.pharo.org/download](http://www.pharo.org/download).

 You can also use [http://get.pharo.org](http://get.pharo.org) to get a script to download Pharo.